Stedi-Public-Archive/typesuite/README.md

 ### Searching for Records

-You can search NetSuite for all records of a certain type, matching all other criteria:
+You can search NetSuite for all records of a certain type (e.g. a `_purchaseOrder`), matching all other criteria (e.g. a status of "pending receipt") in a given time period:

 ```
+// Add additional imports from our API version
+import { TransactionSearchBasic } from "typesuite/2019_2/platform_common";
+import { SearchRequest } from "typesuite/2019_2/platform_messages";
+import { RecordRef } from "typesuite/2019_2/platform_core";
+import { TransactionSearchAdvanced } from "typesuite/2019_2/transactions_sales";

+// Set up the correct time you'd like to start the search from
+const dateTime = ZonedDateTime.of(LocalDateTime.parse("2020-01-01T00:00"), ZoneId.UTC);
+const isoFormatter = new DateTimeFormatterBuilder().appendInstant(3).toFormatter(ResolverStyle.STRICT);

+// Construct the search request
-const request = <SearchRequest><unknown>{
+const searchAdvancedRequest = new SearchRequest({
-  searchRecord: <TransactionSearchAdvanced>{
+  searchRecord: new TransactionSearchAdvanced({
-    columns: <TransactionSearchRow>{
+    columns: {
-      basic: <TransactionSearchRowBasic>{
+      basic: {
-        internalId: [<SearchColumnSelectField>{}],
+        internalId: [{}],
       },
-      itemJoin: <ItemSearchRowBasic>{
+      itemJoin: {
-        internalId: [<SearchColumnSelectField>{}],
+        internalId: [{}],
       },
     },
-    criteria: <TransactionSearch>{
+    criteria: {
-      basic: <TransactionSearchBasic><unknown>{
+      basic: {
+        queryTerms: new TransactionSearchBasic({
           closed: false,
           mainLine: true,
           status: {
             operator: "anyOf",
             searchValue: ["_purchaseOrderPendingReceipt"],
           },
           type: {
             operator: "anyOf",
             searchValue: ["_purchaseOrder"],
           },
+        }),
         dateCreated: {
           operator: "after",
-          searchValue: "2020-01-01T00:00:00.000Z" as unknown as Date,
+          searchValue: dateTime.format(isoFormatter),
         },
       },
     },
-  },
-};

-// Manually set the type on the request
-setTypeName(request.searchRecord, "com_netsuite_webservices_transactions_sales_2019_2.TransactionSearchAdvanced");
+  }),
+});

 // Perform NetSuite Search
 const response: any = await client
   .search(request)
   .catch((error: any) => {
-    console.log("Error during poll");
+    console.log("Error during search");
     throw error;
   });

-// Cast the response to the corect type to use
+// Do interesting things with the response
-const typedResponse: SearchResponse = response.value as SearchResponse;
-console.log("Found %d purchase orders.", typedResponse.searchResult.totalRecords);
+console.log("Found %d purchase orders", response.searchResult.totalRecords);
 ```

-TODO(david@): add more examples of advanced configuration for search
+Note that this will return the record references, not the actual record.
+You'll need to fetch a record, as shown below, to get the full contents.

 ### Resolving a Record

-You can also fetch an individual record from NetSuite:
+You can fetch an individual record (e.g. a particular purchase order) from NetSuite:

 ```
+// Add additional imports
+import { GetRequest } from "typesuite/2019_2/platform_messages";
+import { PurchaseOrder } from "typesuite/2019_2/transactions_purchases";

 // Create a PO GET request
-const poRequest = <GetRequest><unknown>{
+const getRequest = new GetRequest({
-  baseRef: <RecordRef>{
+    baseRef: new RecordRef({
       internalId: "NetSuite Document ID",
-    externalId: "",
       type: "purchaseOrder"
-  },
-};

-// Manually set the type for the request
-setTypeName(poRequest.baseRef, "com_netsuite_webservices_platform_core_2019_2.RecordRef");
+    }),
+  });

 // Perform the request
-const poRequest = await client
+const response = await client
   .get(getRequest)
   .catch(function (error: any) {
     console.log("Error fetching purchaseOrder");
     throw error;
   });

-// Cast the response to the corect type to use
+// Cast the response record appropriately
-const purchaseOrder: PurchaseOrder = poResponse.value as PurchaseOrder;
+const purchaseOrder = poResponse.readResponse.record as PurchaseOrder;
 ```

-TODO(david@): add more examples of advanced configuration for fetching documents

 ## Writing to NetSuite

-TODO(david@): add examples once we know how to write to NetSuite
+While TypeSuite currently supports types that can be written back to NetSuite, we don't yet have examples.
+Stay tuned for more!